Close Menu

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-Best Golf Irons for Fixing a Slice: Stix Irons
+Best Golf Irons for Fixing a Slice: Stix P02 Perform

-The issue that plagues more golfers than any other is the dreaded slice.
-Especially common with beginning golfers, there’s a natural tendency in many people to come over the top and create a huge out-to-in swing path that imparts tons of side spin on the ball and produces that big banana ball that we all hate to see.
+The shot shape that plagues more golfers, especially beginners, than any other is the dreaded slice.
+There’s a natural tendency to come over the top and create a bit out-to-in swing path that imparts tons of side spin on the ball and produces that big banana ball we all hate to see.

-When I tried out these Stix clubs, one of the first things I noticed was that my natural tendency to go from fade to slice was tremendously minimized.
-In fact, on many shots, I actually started to draw the ball.
+When I tested the Stix irons, one of the first things I noticed was that my natural tendency to fade and sometimes balloon into a full slice was genuinely minimized.

-Look, there are no magic cures in golf, despite what a lot of marketers want you to believe.
-But I can attest: These clubs will help you tame your slice.
+Look, there are no magic cures in golf despite what a lot of marketers want you to believe.
+But I can attest that these clubs will help you tame your slice.
+And at $999 for a 12-club set, the value is hard to argue with.

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-Ping has long made some of the best equipment for women, and the G Le3 irons continue that tradition with a perfect blend of lightweight design, forgiveness, and easy launch.
+Ping has long made some of the best equipment for women, and the G Le4 continues that tradition, now in a completely updated package for 2026.

 Best Irons for Women

-Lightweight, high-launching, and confidence-inspiring, the Ping G Le3 irons are designed to make the game easier and more fun for women golfers.
+Lightweight, high-launching, and confidence-inspiring, the Ping G Le 4 irons are designed from the ground up to make the game easier and more fun for women golfers.
+Ping's best women's irons yet.

 Buy from Golf Galaxy